fizk/althingi-master/readme.md

 <img src="drawings/source.png" />
 The [source](https://github.com/fizk/althingi-source) system is the single-source-of-truth for all data.
 It is fed data from the **Aggregator**.
 The role of this system is to keep data integrity and provide an API for any downstream system interested in formated and validated althingi.is data.

 It is a PHP application running behind an Apache HTTP server.
 It used MySQL as its data-storage.
-It has a built-in event system (event-driven-architecture) that will notify a broker (RabbitMQ) about any changes to its data-structure.
+It has a built-in event system (event-driven-architecture) that will notify a broker (Apache Kafka) about any changes to its data-structure.
 The **Messages** is listening for these changes.

 ```sh
 docker compose up source